Optimal approximation for unconstrained non-submodular minimization: Preliminaries

+Minimizing $f_L$ is equivalent to minimizing $F$ .
+Moreover, when $F$ is submodular, a subgradient $\kappabf$ of $f_L$ at any $\s \in \R^d$ can be computed efficiently by sorting the entries of $\s$ in decreasing order and taking $\kappa_{j_k} = F( j_k | S_{k-1})$ for all $k \in V$ \cite{Edmonds2003}.
 This relation between submodularity and convexity allows for generic convex optimization algorithms to be used for minimizing $F$.
 However, it has been unclear how these relations are affected if the function is only approximately submodular.
-In this paper, we establish a similar relation between approximate submodularity and approximate convexity.
+In this paper, we give an answer to this question.